 The dialogue's playfulness belies attempts to categorize the oration as either satirical or serious.
 This is why Stephen Salkever (1993) proposes an alternative, ironic reading of the oration, arguing that "[i]n both style and substance, Menexenus rejects the heroic account of Athenian democracy proposed by Thucydides' Pericles, separating Athenian citizenship from the quest for immortal glory" (1993, 133; emphasis mine).
 Stylistically, this is achieved by employing Platonic/Socratic irony, which through its playfulness with language works to "immuniz[e] democrats against accepting any rule or formulation as final and absolutely binding or correct" (135).
 Though often used in satire, irony does not necessarily expose and attack hypocrisy and injustice; rather, it simply reveals incoherence.
-When something is ironic, "a doubling of meaning occurs, which is made visible by a tension, incongruity, or contradiction" (Griswold 2002, 88).
+When something is ironic "a doubling of meaning occurs, which is made visible by a tension, incongruity, or contradiction" (Griswold 2002, 88).
 By conveying what is not said, irony provokes re-examination of the surface meaning.
 Irony is therefore more playful and ambiguous than a scathing satire, as the tenor of Socrates' conversation with Menexenus captures.
-The serious reading of the dialogue treats this exchange too dismissively, presuming that it merely serves to highlight the deficiencies of Athenian funeral orations before offering a Plato-approved model.
+The serious reading of the dialogue treats this exchange too dismissively, presuming it merely serves to highlight the deficiencies of Athenian funeral orations before offering a Plato-approved model.
 The satirical reading, by contrast, treats Socrates' mockery too seriously, ignoring his attempt to offer a better model of Athens than the Periclean model (even while holding this new model in question).
 The ironic reading of the oration avoids both errors, capturing the dialogue's more nuanced approach of "serious play."

 Though Salkever alludes to Aspasia's role in engendering aporia, her role is not as clear as it might be.
 In what way(s) does Aspasia render the oration ironic?
 How does this fit with Platonic or Socratic irony?
-As the next section demonstrates, upon closer examination various aspects of the text offer significant clues as to the nature of Aspasian irony.
-This irony involves dissonance created by hearing Socrates' oration through the voice of a foreigner-the aspect of Aspasia's identity the dialogue most underscores.
+As the next section demonstrates, upon closer examination various

-9 Though engaging more fully with the vast literature on Platonic/Socratic irony lies beyond the scope of this article, the understanding of irony employed in this article also takes its cues from Rowe (1987) and Strauss (1978).
+9 Though engaging more fully with the vast literature on Platonic/Socratic irony lies beyond the scope of this article, the understanding of irony employed in this paper also takes its cues from Strauss (1978) and Rowe (1987).
 I disagree with Joel Schlosser's (2014) rejection of irony as a useful concept for analyzing Plato's dialogues.
 In my view, this concept fits with Schlosser's insightful exploration of Socrates' atopia or strangeness.